Chinese police detain suspect after rumour sparks rural bank run

 SHANGHAI Police in the rural Chinese city of Yancheng have detained a person suspected of spreading rumours that sparked a three-day bank run, security officials said on the city police force's official microblog on Thursday.

-Government, bank officials and residents all referred to a rumour that a local bank branch had turned down a client's request to withdraw 200,000 yuan ($32,200), which sparked the speculation the bank was insolvent.
+Government, bank officials and residents all referred to a rumour that a local bank branch had turned down a client's request to withdraw 200,000 yuan (19,415 pounds), which sparked the speculation the bank was insolvent.
 This prompted a rush among depositors to withdraw cash.

 "After a police investigation, a person surnamed Cai who spread the rumours has been tracked down, and during the night on March 26 was detained by authorities.
 The police are now investigating the matter further," Yancheng police said in a statement posted on China's Twitter-like Sina Weibo.